 Marc Schegerin, M.D. has served as our Chief Financial Officer and Chief Operating Officer since April 2020.
 Prior to joining Morphic, he served as Chief Financial Officer, Treasurer and Head of Strategy & Communications at ArQule, Inc. a biotechnology company, from April 2018 to January 2020.
 Prior to ArQule, Dr. Schegerin served as Director at Citi Healthcare Investment Banking from June 2016 to April 2018, and as the Vice President of Investment Banking of Bank of America Merrill Lynch from August 2014 to June 2016.
 Prior to this, Dr. Schegerin served as the Senior Director of Sage Therapeutics, Inc., a pharmaceutical company, from 2013 to 2014, as the Program Director of Biogen Idec. from 2009 to 2013, and as an Associate of Goldman Sachs, from 2007 to 2008.
-Dr. Schegerin currently serves as a member of the Board of Directors and the chairperson of the Audit Committee of SQZ Biotechnologies Company.
 Dr. Schegerin received his Master's in Business Administration and Medical Doctorate from Dartmouth.